 |Transcript of SCA's briefing

-The following is a transcript of a standing-up briefing which was given by the Secretary for Constitutional Affairs, Mr Stephen Lam this (July 18) afternoon:
+The following is a transcript of a stand-up briefing by the Secretary for Constitutional Affairs, Mr Stephen Lam, at Central Government Offices today (September 13):

 SCA: I welcome the opportunity this afternoon to have an exchange of views with the Honourable Emily Lau and representatives of the other organisations regarding the 2007 constitutional reform review.
 I have stated to them that the HKSAR Government views with the 2007 constitutional review positively and seriously.
 In so doing, I have in mind three important principles.

 Firstly, we shall conduct this constitutional review in accordance with the Basic Law.
 The Basic Law provides that constitutional developments in Hong Kong shall be conducted having regard to the actual situation in the Hong Kong Special Administrative Region and with regard to the principle of gradual and orderly progress.
 The Basic Law also provides that the ultimate aim is for universal suffrage to be attained.

 Secondly, we will leave ample time for a wide public consultation exercise to be conducted.